epogrebnyak/abacus/README.md

 10. XML likely to be a format for accounting data interchange (JSON intended for `abacus`).

+11. AIS should work on business event level, and know to translate business event to accoutnign transactions and transactions to entries.
+We work just on entries level.

 What things are realistic it this code?

 1. Entries are stored in a queue and ledger state is calculated